Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 - A.R.S. § 23-362 and following govern minimum wage and wage-related record keeping;

 - A.R.S. § 23-372 and following govern accrual of earned paid sick time; and

 - A.R.S. § 23-391 and following govern wages and hours of public employees.

 What is the minimum hourly wage?

-As of January 1 2015 the minimum wage in Arizona increased to $8.05 per hour.
-The minimum wage did not increase on January 1 2016.
+As of January 1 2017 the minimum wage in Arizona is $10.00 per hour.
+The minimum will increase to $10.50 per hour on January 1 2018, $11.00 per hour on January 1 2019, and $12.00 per hour on January 1 2020.
+It will also be increased on January 1 2021 and on January 1 of successive years by the increase in the cost of living.
 The Arizona Industrial Commission has enforcement authority.
-The minimum wage will increase annually each successive January 1 based on any increases in the Consumer Price Index.
 The minimum wage statutes also include a requirement to post notices regarding employee wage rights (A.R.S. § 23-363 and following).

 What are the rules applicable to final pay and deductions from wages?

 When an employee is discharged, the employee must be paid the wages due to him or her within seven working days or by the end of the next regular pay period, whichever is sooner (A.R.S. § 23-353).
 When an employee quits voluntarily, he or she must be paid in the usual manner all wages due no later than the regular payday for the pay period during which the termination occurred.
 If requested by the employee, wages must be paid by mail.
 Wages include all non-discretionary compensation due in return for labor or services rendered by an employee for which the employee has a reasonable expectation to be paid.
 (A.R.S. § 23-350(7)).